Manoj Hemaratne

 Manoj Veerendra Hemaratne (born July 24, 1969, in Colombo) is a former Sri Lankan first-class cricketer who played for the Antonians Sports Club from 1985 to 2000.
-He was a right-handed batsman and right arm off break bowler.

 Cricket career

-He started his cricket career from St. Anthonys College Wattala in 1979 and he captained school under 13,15, 17 and first eleven cricket teams.
-Under his captaincy St. Anthonys College Wattala won the outstation best team BATA schoolboy cricketer awards in 1987.
+He started his cricket career at St. Anthonys College Wattala in 1979 and he captained school under 13,15, 17, and first eleven cricket teams.
+Under his captaincy, St. Anthonys College Wattala won the outstation best team BATA schoolboy cricketer awards in 1987.
 He also won the outstation best allrounder award and runner-up best fielder award.
 He scored more than 900 runs and captured more than 30 wickets in 1985/86 and 1986/87 seasons.
-He was in the Sri Lankan under-19 cricket pool and his pool mates were Sanath Jayasuriya, Romesh Kaluwitharana who played for the Sri Lankan national team.
+He was in the Sri Lankan under-19 cricket pool and his pool mates were Sanath Jayasuriya, and Romesh Kaluwitharana who played for the Sri Lankan national team.

-He started his first class career in 1985 and he played for Kurunegala SC, Sarasans SC and finally Antonian Sport Club Wattala.
-He played some useful innings for his clubs and scored few centuries and fifties during his first class career.
-Major tournaments participated were SARA trophy, Bristol trophy, Lakspry Tyophy and Premier league organized by Sri Lanka cricket board.
-He was a member of Gampaha District cricket team.
-He also participated for domestic one day limited over cricket Matches.
+He started his first-class career in 1985 and he played for Kurunegala SC, Saracens SC, and finally Antonian Sports Club Wattala.
+He played some useful innings for his clubs and scored a few centuries and fifties during his first-class career.
+Major tournaments participated in were the SARA trophy, Bristol trophy, Lakspray Trophy, and Premier League organized by the Sri Lanka cricket board.
+He was a member of the Gampaha District cricket team.
+He also participated in domestic one-day limited-over cricket Matches.

-From 2001 to 2003 he involved in cricket administration as a Cricket manager for Antonian SC and He is also an Antonian sc committee member.
+From 2001 to 2003 he was involved in cricket administration as a Cricket manager for Antonian SC and He is also an Antonian SC committee member.

-He was involved in 2011 ICC world cup and 2012 T20 world cup which was held in Sri Lanka.
+He was involved in 2011 ICC World Cup and 2012 T20 World Cup which was held in Sri Lanka.

 He was a liaison officer to the South Africa emerging team.